fxoz/bot-mitigation-go/README.md

 - Configurable using yml.
 - Designed to prevent even automated browsers with additional bot detection protections like `playwright_stealth` and `undetected-chromedriver`
 - Written in Go to ensure high performance and scalability
+- Tested on various browsers and platforms, see below
+  - Niche browsers like *Mullvad* are tested as well, since privacy-focused browsers sometimes break websites

 ### Planned